 Synthesizers, a Brief History

-I have played with synthesizers since 1974.
-I enjoyed making and analyzing
+I have played with synthesizers for many years.
+I enjoy making and analyzing

 musical sounds, interesting psychoacoustic effects and compared the construction